-Halloween is over and we’ve entered November – you know what that means!
+We’re heading toward Halloween, and you know what that means!
 No, not that stores are already putting out Christmas decorations.
 It means it’s time to prepare your home for the winter weather ahead – especially if you live in a region that gets a lot of snow and ice.
-Check these items off your list and you’ll be heading into the holiday season with preparedness, peace of mind, and a lower heating bill!
+Check these fall home maintenance items off your list and you’ll be heading into the holiday season with preparedness, peace of mind, and a lower heating bill!

 Take steps to save on your heating bill this winter

 The easiest way to find out how you can make your home more energy-efficient, and thus save on your monthly utility bill, is to enlist the help of a trained auditor to do an energy audit on your home.
 They’ll assess your home’s current level of energy efficiency and provide specific recommendations to improve it.
 You can also find out how to do your own home energy audit at Energy.gov.